 To do this, you just stop your increasing on either side of the oval and keep crocheting with the same number of stitches.
 This will form the sides of the body/head/ or whatever.
 Then decrease the crochet using the same ‘recipe’ in reverse to close up the shape so that you can stuff it.

 How to Crochet an Oval - In Conclusion

 From this, you can see that there is a multitude of uses for oval shapes in crochet.
-Start off with small, simple ovals in easy to work yarn how about some stylish elbow patches on a jacket or cardigan?) and work your way up to the more complicated, larger projects.
+Start off with small, simple ovals in easy-to-work yarn.
+How about some stylish elbow patches on a jacket or cardigan and working your way up to the more complicated, larger projects.
 Have fun playing with crochet ovals!

 More Crochet Shapes

 - Crochet a Granny Square

 - Crochet a Rectangle